-Both parties should agree, the annual interest rate that will be applied to the loan, and is a matter between both parties.
+Both parties should agree the annual interest rate that will be applied to the loan.
 The interest can be paid in monthly or quarterly instalments by the borrower.
 It can either be a fixed agreed percentage or a percentage above the base lending rate of a nominated bank.

 Does your loan agreement allow for early repayment by the borrower?

 In our loan agreement, you can agree on a term that allows the borrower the option to by giving the lender a specific notice to repay the loan in full or in part at any time.
 You can also include a provision for an early repayment fee to be charged as a percentage of the loan amount.